-We conclude the paper by arguing that the spatial pattern of disaster assistance, combined with our estimation results, is most consistent with cash assistance as the primary underlying mechanism leading to the observed improvements in household finance and business survival following a disaster aid tornado.
+The disaster aid tornado estimates in the second half of the paper should be interpreted as the combined impact of direct cash assistance and federal public infrastructure grants.
+In the Discussion Section, we argue that the spatial pattern of disaster assistance, combined with our estimation results, is most consistent with cash assistance as the primary underlying mechanism.